Kotlin/kotlinx.serialization/docs/json.md

 ### Pretty printing

-JSON can be configured to pretty print the output by setting the [prettyPrint][JsonBuilder.prettyPrint] property.
+By default, the [Json] output is a single line.
+You can configure it to pretty print the output (that is, add indentations and line breaks for better readability) by setting the [prettyPrint][JsonBuilder.prettyPrint] property to `true`:

 ```kotlin
 val format = Json { prettyPrint = true }